robinboncoeur/Art/docs/writing/W_Edits.md

 I hate public transport.

 The bus was almost empty when I got on except for some long-haired person in the back of the bus.
 I slid into a seat and waited for the throng at the next ten stops.
 It never came.
 One of the other actresses — one I didn't know and didn't care to, either — boarded near the edge of town.
-She didn't seem to want to chat although she seemed to recognise me.
+She didn't appear to want to chat, although she seemed to recognise me.

 Travel time from home was quicker than I thought it would be.